void-linux/void-packages/Manual.md

 <a id="contributing"></a>
 ### Contributing via git

-Fork the voidlinux `void-packages` git repository on github and clone it:
+To get started, [fork](https://help.github.com/articles/fork-a-repo) the void-linux `void-packages` git repository on GitHub and clone it:

     $ git clone git@github.com:<user>/void-packages.git

 See [CONTRIBUTING.md](./CONTRIBUTING.md) for information on how to format your commits and other tips for contributing.

-Once you've made changes to your `forked` repository you can submit a github pull request; see https://help.github.com/articles/fork-a-repo for more information.
+Once you've made changes to your `forked` repository, submit a github pull request.

 To keep your forked repository always up to date, setup the `upstream` remote to pull in new changes: